vladislavbailovic/jabs/README.md

 TODO
 ----

-- [ ] Log to stderr, command output to stdout or wherever
 - [ ] Option to stop and plow through on execution error (at the moment it stops)
 - [ ] Multi-file definitions